Sampling diverse near-optimal solutions via algorithmic quantum annealing

 For spin-glass systems, the notion of distance or dissimilarity for solutions is usually captured by the Parisi's order parameter~\cite{parisi_order_1983} that can be approximated by the probability distribution function $P(q)$, where $q_{ab} := \frac{1}{N} \sum_{i=1}^N s_i^{(a)} s_i^{(b)}$ is the overlap of two randomly sampled pairs of spin configurations $s^{(a)}$ and $s^{(b)}$, where $s_i=\pm1$.
 However, this metric provides a simple one-dimensional projection of the solution space and thus cannot be used to quantify the diversity of independent solutions, since by construction it doesn't distinguish the contributions from different types of solutions of the spin-glass pure states in effectively high-dimensional space, see Fig.~\ref{fig:1}.

+The geometry of near-optimal solutions, and the hardness of sampling such low-energy states, can be captured by the so-called \emph{overlap gap property} (OGP)~\cite{gamarnik_finding_2018,gamarnik_overlap_2021}, where clusters of solutions become shattered or disjoint near a computational phase transition.
+OGP is present when Hamming distances between any pair of solutions within some approximation ratio, is either smaller than $\nu_1$ or greater than $\nu_2$ for some fixed $\nu_1 < \nu_2$.
+A useful definition of diversity should be able to provide an estimate of the number of independent solutions when OGP holds.

-In this work, we introduce a new measure of diversity by quantifying the maximum number of likely independent solutions that all can satisfy a given cost function(s) for a desired high precision and are unlikely to be related to each other via a set of local updates.
-We also introduce a diversity ratio as the fraction of such high-quality, independent solutions that a given solver can find, in a given time-scale, normalized by the absolute value of diversity.
+In this work, we introduce such a measure of diversity by quantifying the maximum number of likely independent solutions that all satisfy a given cost function(s) for a desired high precision and are unlikely to be related to each other via a set of local updates.
+We also introduce a diversity ratio as the fraction of such high-quality, independent solutions that a given solver can find, in a given timescale, normalized by the absolute value of diversity.
 We show that our diversity ratio is separate from the approximation ratio and can be used as a new probe to quantify the performance of several quantum and classical heuristic optimization algorithms.

 In particular, we compare algorithmic quantum annealing strategies (with spatial and temporal inhomogeneities) versus standard adiabatic quantum computing.
-We use efficient approximate tensor-network contractions as a pre-processing step to create multiple critical fronts which could effectively control (suppress and/or redistribute) the presence or location of topological defects in many different ways, minimizing the energy cost of solutions or increase their diversity.
-We numerically simulate the quantum critical dynamics for sampling rare solutions, using Matrix Product State (MPS)~\cite{verstraete_matrix_2008,schollwock_density-matrix_2011} techniques for quasi-1D transverse Ising models of up to 512 qubits.
-We use Quantum Monte Carlo techniques~\cite{isakov_understanding_2016} to simulate multi-critical annealing fronts of the quantum spin glass dynamics for 2D systems up to 1600 qubits.
-Using inhomogeneous schedules, we observe that the diversity of solutions can be enhanced by about 40\% within a time scale of $10^{9}$ sweeps.
-Moreover, the fraction of the hard instances can be reduced by more than 25\% for capturing at least a diversity of 50\% of high-quality solutions on each random instance.
+We use efficient approximate tensor-network contractions as a preprocessing step to create multiple critical fronts which could effectively control (suppress and/or redistribute) the presence or location of topological defects in many different ways, minimizing the energy cost of solutions or increase their diversity.
+We numerically simulate the quantum annealing protocol for sampling rare solutions in a quasi-1D transverse Ising models of up to 512 qubits using matrix product state (MPS)~\cite{verstraete_matrix_2008,schollwock_density-matrix_2011} techniques.
+We use quantum Monte Carlo techniques~\cite{isakov_understanding_2016} to simulate multicritical annealing fronts of the quantum spin glass dynamics for 2D systems of up to 1600 qubits.
+Using inhomogeneous annealing schedules, we observe that the diversity of solutions can be enhanced by about $40\%$ within a timescale of $10^{9}$ sweeps.
+Moreover, the fraction of the hard instances can be reduced by more than $25\%$ for capturing at least a diversity of $50\%$ of high-quality solutions on each random instance.